Dennmak/Dennmak.github.io/_posts/2025-04-14-dhcp-server.md

 ## The DNS Conundrum

 If you desire to change your DNS for your gateway on our switches, follow the next steps.
-I'm switching mine to 8.8.8.8 and it'll show when we connect our DHCP to our devices.
+I'm switching mine to 8.8.8.8 and it'll show when we change our devices to DHCP.

 ![Screenshot 15](/assets/img/Screenshot 15 - DHCP Server.png)